1 Day Chicago Itinerary

 The park also has a mini-golf course, a play garden, and several open fields perfect for kicking a ball around.
 It’s a great addition to the city.

-Pasta at Eataly for lunch
+2. Enjoy pasta at Eataly for lunch

 As my daughter loves all things Italian, next we walked over to Eataly for lunch and shopping.
 If you love Italian food, this is a fun place to check out.
 We enjoyed checking out all the varieties of pasta, sauces, cheeses, oils, etc.